2016 Race Details

 Express Check In for Platinum Runners

 Platinum Runners have access to an express pickup line at the Health, Sports & Lifestyle Expo.
-Look for the special entrance marked for Platinum Runners.
+Look for the special entrance marked Platinum Runners.
 Please bring your bib number and photo ID.

 - 06:00am: Arrive early to experience the Start Line vibe.
 Get your picture taken!